 New colour tokens

 New colour profiles used by portrayal of this product.
-If there are multiple palettes (e.g., day/night/dusk), the colour profile file(s) must define all palettes.
+If there are multiple palettes (for example day/night/dusk), the colour profile file(s) must define all palettes.

 New CSS files encoding the colour tokens and RGB values used by all symbols in the portrayal of this product